coldlink/makani-dev/markdown/blog/test.md

 ---
-title: "Test"
+title: "Tailwind Typography"
-description: "A test page to test the typography plugin."
+published_at: 2025-05-21T15:00:00.000Z
+description: This is a demo of the Tailwind Typography plugin, which is a plugin for Tailwind CSS that provides a set of pre-defined styles for typography elements.
+hidden: true
 ---

 <p class="lead">